-Action Output Result Indicators M15 M24 M48 Leaflet Indicators Number of leaflets designed and copies printed 2 leaflets, 600 copies each one 1 leaflet with 1200 copies printed idem Website Average number of visits per month 300 350-400 idem BLOG Number of blog entries per month 2 2 idem Digital Press Room Average number of publications per month 3 3 idem User Workspace for project members (Basecamp) n n n n Gamification activities to be defined to be defined n n Social media Number of tweets and mentions per year 100 208 146 Video number of views on Youtube 1500 n n Presentation event with takeholders number of attendees and appearances in the media 50 attendees and 2 articles in general media Barcelona: 53 attendees and 5 appearances in the media; Lisbon: 90 attendees and 5 appearances in the media Madrid: 46 attendees and 2 appearances in media Lo cal workshops number of attendees and appearances in the media 50 attendees and 2 articles in general media n n Fin al conference number of attendees and appearances in the media 100 attendees and 5 articles in general media n n
+Action Output Indicators Result Indicators M15 M24 M55 • [Project Logotype 1 logotype and 9 branding : and number different templates •Project logo of templates different templates •Colour schemes - •Templates •Merchandising materials 1 logotype and 9 different templates A kit of extra graphic materials added to the collection No extra materials produced Leaflet Number of leaflets designed and copies printed 2 leaflets, 600 copies each one 1 leaflet with 1200 copies printed idem idem Website Average number of visits per month 300 350-400 idem 500 BLOG Number of blog entries per month 2 2 idem idem (finished in M48) Digital Press Average 3 Room number of publications per month 3 idem idem User Workspace for project members (Basecamp) n n n n n Gamification to be to be defined activities defined n n n

-Action Output Indicators Result Indicators M15 M24 M48 Articles publication Number of articles published in general media 150 86 112 Number of submition of papers Submission of 10 papers 0 2 (submitted and published) Participation in different conferences, workshops, etc Number of presentation in events 15 local and 28 international conferences 6 local and 16 international conferences 11 local and 21 international conferences Short Film To be defined 3D learning materials To be defined
+Action Output Indicators Result Indicators M15 M24 M55 Social media Number of tweets and mentions per year 100 208 146 350 Video number of views on Youtube 1500 n n 550 Presentation event with stakeholders number of attendees and appearances in the media 50 attendees and 2 articles in general media Barcelona: 53 attendees and 5 appearances in the media; Lisbon: 90 attendees and 5 appearances in the media Madrid: 46 attendees and 2 appearances in media n Local workshops number of attendees and appearances in the media 50 attendees and 2 articles in general media n n 210 attendees in 3 local workshops (Barcelona, Lisbon anb Bristol) Over 25 articles in media about local workshops Final conference number of attendees and appearances in the media 100 attendees and 5 articles in general media n n Over 550 participans.
+36 impacts in media.
+Articles publication Number of articles published in general media 150 86 112 244 Number of submition of papers Submission of 10 papers 0 2 (submitted and published) 34 P articipation in different conferences, vorkshops, etc Number of presentation in events 15 local and 28 international conferences 6 local and 16 international conferences 11 local and 21 international conferences 67 local and international conferences